Privacy Notice for students

 NCVER is authorised to disclose information to the:

-- Australian Government Department of Education, Skills and Employment (DESE)
+- Australian Government Department of Employment and Workplace Relations (DEWR)

 - Commonwealth authorities and State and Territory authorities (other than registered training organisations) that deal with matters relating to VET and VET regulator